LuluW8071/Data-Science/OpenCV/README.md

 ## Building a Deep Computer Vision Model

-Finally, after mastering the basic concepts and delving into advanced topics, we culminate our journey by demonstrating the construction of a deep computer vision model.
-In this final video, we guide you through the process of building a sophisticated model capable of classifying characters from The Simpsons based on images.
+Finally, after mastering the basic concepts and delving into advanced topics, we culminate our journey by demonstrating the construction of a deep computer vision model capable of classifying characters from The Simpsons based on images.

 ## Material Availability